Alternative Career Coaches Support Client Success Through Style Assessment

 The Power of Style Assessments in Coaching

-Jim Stumpf, Regional Developer with The Entrepreneur Source, says personality assessments are “…not a green light for success.
-It’s knowing how to adapt to a situation that is the power of understanding.”
+Personality assessments are not a green light leading straight for success.
+It’s knowing how to adapt to a situation that is the power of understanding.
 This speaks to the practical use of style assessments as part of the coaching industry toolkit.
 While clients use the assessments as a mechanism for self-discovery, the results give the coach insight into how the person can be best supported during their exploration of alternate careers.

 In fact, our coaches engage with three to four times more clients by simply leveraging the style assessment nuances identified through the results.
 This is because they adapt their coaching style to meet the personality needs of the client.
 This approach makes the relationship even more impactful for the client because they receive information and feedback in a way that they can best take advantage of it.